arduino/arduino-cloud-cli/README.md

 `$ arduino-cloud-cli device create-generic --name <deviceName> --fqbn <fqbn>`

+The list of supported FQBN can be retrieved with:

+`$ arduino-cloud-cli device list-fqbn`

 ## Device commands

 Devices can be deleted using the device delete command.
 This command accepts two mutually exclusive flags: `--id` and `--tags`.
 Only one of them must be passed.
 When the `--id` is passed, the device having such ID gets deleted: